An Introduction to Terminal Ballistics; How Bullets Wound and Kill

 • Cavitation

-• Deformation of the bullet which transferred more kinetic energy
+• Deformation of the bullet which transferred more kinetic energy to the target

 • Bullets dragging surface contaminants into the wound